SuperThunder/SuperThunder.github.io/_posts/2018-06-02-ServerRebuild.md

 - Configure samba
 - Allow samba in ufw
 - Install KVM (libvirt, qemu, etc)
-- Install nginx, allow it
+- Install nginx, allow it in ufw

 And some more one-off and context specific tasks: